Gurobi/gurobi-ai-modeling/source/examples/overview.rst

 optimizing problem.
 As you get more comfortable with `Gurobi Model Builder <https://chatgpt.com/g/g-g69cy3XAp-gurobi-model-builder>`_ and later familiarize yourself with the ``gurobipy`` API, in time, you will learn how to construct better models.

+Most examples are accompanied by a solution visualization.
+In each case, these were created by providing additional queries to the LLM after the model was generated and solved.
+Some examples of prompts to generate visualizations are included in the :ref:`visualize` section.

 Also note that not all the example prompts are created equal, meaning that some are easier for the LLM to turn into a valid model than others.
 You might find that some of the examples give a correct model every time, while another might take a few tries.
 This should also reinforce the idea that investigating and testing the generated model is